matthewvb77/RealTrends/README.md

+# RealTrends

-# RealTrends: React Native app to display real estate trends and analysis maps across North America
+React Native app to display real estate trends and analysis maps across North America

 Development has been paused for an indefinite period.